arjkb/personal-story/unm-guide/index.md

 I assume you are not vegetarian.

-There are several different places inside the campus where you'll get food.
+There are multiple food outlets inside campus.
 Some offer just coffee or drinks, some offer sandwiches, and some offer cuisine from around the world.

 The major dining hall inside the campus is called 'La Posada' ("LaPo" in short).
 LaPo is open 24 hours a day, 7 days a week.
 And you get different types of predominantly non-vegetarian cuisine.